International TravelMapsRail Travel

 There is a direct Eurostar service between Amsterdam and London which runs up to 4x daily using the blue coloured trains.

-Eurostar train at London St Pancras
+Eurostar train at Amsterdam Centraal

 The journey time is just over 4 hours and the train stops only at Brussels Zuid/Midi and Rotterdam.
 The Eurostar high speed train service travels up to 300km/h and runs via the channel tunnel which takes about 20 minutes to cross.